lion-packages/files/README.md

 ```

 ### 10. VIEW
-The `view` function gets a list of the files found within a path.
+The `view` function gets a list of the files found within a path
 ```php
 require_once 'vendor/autoload.php';